colindresj/spot/principles.md

 ```

 ###Component Element
 A component element is a class that is scoped to a component.
 It's responsible for applying styles directly to HTML elements that sit within a component.
-The syntax follows camel casing and all elements should be prefixed with the component name and a hyphen.
+The syntax follows camel casing and all elements should be prefixed with the component name and a dash.
 ```scss
 .componentName-elementName {
   // styles